sternSargentRA/pyTM/Docs/source/ztransforms/transform_table.rst

 Transform Table
 ===============

-For the table [#ftab]_ below we make use of the following definitions:
+For certain functions we have provided a table that will give you the z-transform of specific functions.
+For use in the table [#ftable1]_ below we make the following definitions:

 .. math::